top of page

 6. Keep moving

-Sedentary activities such as watching TV can mean your activity levels take a nose dive over the holidays.
+Sedentary activities such as watching TV can mean your activity levels take a nosedive over the holidays.
 If this is coupled with eating more than you typically would, this can contribute to weight gain.
 Incorporating some form of physical activity in the morning is a good idea as it prioritises exercise before the day runs away with you.
 Exposure to morning light is particularly beneficial in regulating our circadian rhythms, our natural body-clock, helping to promote healthy sleep patterns.
 Walks with family or friends are a great way to spend time together, keep fit, and help to prevent holiday weight gain.

 7. The balance on the plate